Find us on a church near you

 St George's also holds the relevant Church Copyright Licences.

 St. George's is a small, friendly, welcoming village church.
 We are broadly Open Evangelical in tradition but we hold lightly to any specific label.
 We have a range of modern and traditional services, a lively community programme for all ages, homegroups for study, and good connections with our school, our link church in Strood, and our Mission Partners in the UK and overseas.

-We are now allowed to open our churches for private prayer, but still not for public worship.
+We are now allowed to open our churches for private prayer.
 Following guidance from the Diocese we have completed the relevant needs assessment and the church will be open from 9am-4pm on Thursdays and Sundays, starting with Sunday 21st June.
 Please do watch the video posted at the side of this page where Revd.
 Mandy explains what it is going to be like inside the church and what needs to happen in order to keep all of us safe and well.
 In summary:

 You are welcome to go into the church during these times for private prayer, but we also recognise that many people are shielding, or may not want to risk visiting the church, and that is OK as well.